Background:

 Be Humble.

-few truly realize the requisite nature of humility to be successful at work.
+We all know that humility is a virtue to be strived for, but few truly realize the requisite nature of humility to be successful at work.
 Consider the following:

 Without humility, there is no teamwork.